kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 ## Planning

-The detailed plan is below with a table summarizing lessons
+The detailed plan is below with a table summarizing lessons.

+**Note: contains lot of pages, learn to skim and skip chapters and parts that don't interest you.
+In real life we don't have time to read every word!**

 <table>
   <thead>